Please select the country or location you would like to see content from.

 Dr Roger Henderson

-Reviewed by Dr Roger HendersonReviewed on 01.06.2023 | 4 minutes read
+Reviewed by Roger HendersonReviewed on 29.04.2024 | 10 minutes read

 EmailFacebookPinterestTwitter

-In the majority of cases, the lower back pain is typically on one side of your back and can spread down into the cheeks of your bottom or into your thighs.
+In the majority of cases, lower back pain is typically on one side of your back and can spread down into the cheeks of your bottom or into your thighs.
 It’s often eased or helped by lying down flat, and made worse by moving, sneezing or coughing.

 You can reduce your risk of making your low back pain worse or preventing it flaring up again, by maintaining a healthy weight, or losing weight if you’re overweight, giving up smoking if relevant, taking regular low-impact exercise and keeping your stress levels to a minimum.
 If your job or hobby involves regular lifting, make sure you learn how to do this properly to protect your back, as this can leave it prone to injury.

-What are the concerning causes?
+What are the concerning causes of lower back pain?

 Less commonly, back pain can be attributed to a long-term cause, such as degenerative arthritis, a slipped disc, or a muscle strain or sprain.
 Thankfully rare, more serious causes include a fracture after an injury, an infection in the bone or disc, compression of the nerves in the lower back, an inflammatory condition or some cancers and we'll talk you through the signs to look out for.